The Complete Travel Guide to Colombo, Sri Lanka

 The Jami Ul-Alfar Mosque is a sweet surprise in the heart of Colombo.
 Built back in 1908 and easily recognized by its eye-popping red and white candy-striped facade, it looks like a giant peppermint.
 With its Indo-Saracenic architecture, it’s a true standout among the city's religious sites, fusing Islamic design with local flair.

-People often draw comparisons to Russia's Saint Basil’s Cathedral because of its vibrant colors and unique shape.
+People often draw comparisons to Russia's Saint Basil’s Cathedral because of its vibrant colours and unique shape.
 Plan to spend about 30 minutes to an hour here.

 How to get there